Welcome back for week 13 of the 2018 photography challenge! The theme for Week 13 of the 52 Photo Challenge is leading lines in photography.

 Winding pathways are an example of this as they draw the attention of a reader through a photo.
 Again, you can place your subject at the end of the line to produce more of a natural flow.

 Waves of a beachhead are a good example of curved lines and can be used to great effect in nature photos.
+I made great use of this in my photos of New Mexico and Colorado during my dealership visits in July.

 Again, these lines produce a sense of importance because the focus a viewer’s attention to a single point in the photograph.